TPMS stands for “Tire Pressure Monitoring System” and it turns on whenever your car tires are irregularly inflated.

 The direct TPMS has sensors located on the tire’s pressure valve or on the rim.
 These sensors collect information and send it to the car’s on-board computer.
-However, the direct TPMS is most likely to malfunction due to bad weather condition.
-It is usually found in the cars in the United States.
+However, the direct TPMS is most likely to malfunction due to bad weather conditions.
+It is usually found in cars in the United States.

 Different Techniques to Reset TPMS

 Resetting the TPMS differs from car to car but there are some general techniques which are easy to execute and help in successfully recalibrating the monitoring system.

 Before you try to reset your TPMS light, you should always make sure that you have the right tire pressure in your vehicle.
 Use a tire pressure gauge to check the tire pressure.
 Inflate each tire to its ideal PSI then deflate the tires to zero.
 Then inflate again and drive for a couple of minutes at 15 mph to manually calibrate the sensors.
 If you want to learn more about how to find the correct tire pressure, you can check out this guide: Tire pressure

 Most of the cars with direct TPMS have a reset button located under the steering wheel through which you can conveniently re-calibrate the sensors.
 Put the key in the ignition and turn on the battery but don’t start the car.
 Push the reset button for about 3 seconds or until the system’s light starts blinking.
 Start the vehicle and drive for 20 to 25 minutes, then turn off the ignition.

 Drive at 50 mph

 This might be the easiest method as it requires you to just drive your car at 50 mph for about 10 miles and the sensors will automatically calibrate themselves.
 Some vehicles require a higher speed and you can also use cruise control to keep the speed constant.